Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

 As stated in Section \ref{sec:transformer_encoder}, the transformer encoder models the temporal dependencies in the data through the attention mechanism.
-A typical attention weights matrix for crop-type classification is illustrated at the bottom of this module in Figure \ref{fig:explainability_framework_diagram}.
+A typical attention weights matrix for crop-type classification is illustrated at the bottom of the explainability module in Figure \ref{fig:explainability_framework_diagram}.
 It shows sparsely distributed attention weights, with the entire attention being assigned only to a few columns in the matrix.
-Based on the definition of the self-attention mechanism given in Section \ref{sec:self-attention-mechanism}, this pattern implies that the new embeddings consist only of the observations acquired on the dates that are highly attended.
-Therefore, we propose to estimate the importance of date $d$ for classifying agricultural parcel $p$ with the following equation:
+Based on the definition of the self-attention mechanism given in Section \ref{sec:self-attention-mechanism}, such pattern implies that the new embeddings consist only of the observations acquired on the dates that are highly attended.
+Therefore, we estimate the importance of date $d$ for classifying agricultural parcel $p$ as the average of the attention weights assigned to date $d$ with the following equation:

 where $T$ is the number of temporal observations for parcel $p$ and $A_{{id}_p}$is the attention weight from date $d$ to date $i$ for the parcel $p$.
-Hence, the importance of date $d$ for parcel $p$ corresponds to the average weight assigned by observation acquired at date $d$ for the high-level feature representations for parcel $p$.

-Next, we reveal the importance that the model assigns to date $d$ for disambiguating crop type $c$ with the following equation:
+Next, we reveal the importance that the model assigns to date $d$ for crop type $c$ with the following equation:

 where $N_c$ is the number of agricultural parcels with the crop type $c$ in the test dataset.